How to Check For Lice

 - Continue combing the hair until you’ve found a louse or nit.
 Note: even a single louse or nit counts as a lice infestation.
 At this point, you can either continue combing and removing the bugs you find, or you can choose a professional removal option.
 Either way, you now know that you have a lice problem, and further action is needed.

-As mentioned above, if you find a lice using this method, you have the option to continue combing through each piece of hair and manually removing the bugs you find.
-However, we know how time consuming this process can be.
-Additionally, you may not be sure that all the bugs are really gone.
-If you’re looking for professional help, our team of technicians at Lice Knowing You is professionally trained in manual removal techniques, and can put your doubts to rest.
-To schedule a full treatment, find your nearest lice clinic and we’ll get you an appointment as soon as possible.
+If you find head lice, you have the option to continue combing through each piece of hair and manually removing the bugs you find.
+However, we know how time-consuming this process can be.
+Additionally, you may not be sure that all the bugs are really gone by the end of it because at home lice removal just isn’t as reliable.
+Instead of trying to remove lice yourself, ask for professional help; our team of technicians at Lice Knowing You® is professionally trained in manual removal techniques and can put your doubts to rest.
+Schedule an appointment as soon as possible and get a 30-day lice-free guarantee with your service!

 As you go through the process outlined above, keep in mind the following: